Last Updated on May 11, 2025 by Cindy Benezra

 Mental techniques

-- Be aware that alcohol can amplify your emotions so be aware of how much you are drinking.
+- Be aware that alcohol can amplify your emotions, so be mindful of how much you are drinking.

 Proactive techniques